7RU7H/Archive/Security-Disciplines/Attribution-And-Analysis/TALK-Researched-Adversaries.md

 5% of Global Organisations can handle the capabilities of Red Teams.

-Major Progress in Red and Blue visibilty, understanding and collaboration; not wanting the Offensive Security side to not return the shadows.
+Major Progress in Red and Blue visibility, understanding and collaboration; not wanting the Offensive Security side to not return the shadows.

 I know I will alert, can I craft narrative reason with actions as to stop the SOC analyst raising the alert level to a higher level.

-Use Big Powershell Script, write a comment stating it was written and forged signed by one of the organisation's legitamte Powershell users the SOC is going to consider it a false positive.
+Use Big PowerShell Script, write a comment stating it was written and forged signed by one of the organisation's legitamte Powershell users the SOC is going to consider it a false positive.

 ## Research Adversary